gorkaio/commissionate/README.md

 This will build the containers, fetch dependencies and compile the app and finally start it on `http://localhost:4000`.
 It will take quite some time the first time while the app is being compiled, so please be patient.

-See the API documentation below.
+See the API documentation below or import the Postman collection available on the project root to play with the app.

 ## API